Serverless pipeline that receives emails and forwards them as SMS messages.

 SES can invoke Lambda directly, but routing through S3 first provides a 7-day debug artifact — the raw email — without any extra effort.
 It also decouples ingestion from processing: a Lambda failure or cold start delay does not affect email receipt, and emails can be reprocessed by replaying the S3 event.

-Recipient phone numbers are sensitive and change independently of the codebase.
+Recipient phone numbers and Twilio credentials are sensitive and change independently of the codebase.
 Storing them in SSM Parameter Store keeps them out of the repository and allows live updates without a redeploy.
 The Lambda reads config once per container and caches it in memory; changes take effect on the next cold start.

 Each email type has a dedicated parser class registered by string key.
 Adding support for a new sender requires implementing the EmailParser interface and adding one entry to the registry — no changes to the main handler or infrastructure.